SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/06-electrostatics.md

 {: .instructor_notes :}

+### Poll 6.
+Electrostatic interactions
+Which of the following statements is incorrect?
+For more accurate electrostatic calculations you need to:
+1. Decrease grid spacing
+2. Increase the grid dimensions
+3. *Increase direct space tolerance
+4. Increase the interpolation order

+- Higher tolerance shifts more charges into Fourier space and calculations in Fourier space are less accurate than direct summation.

 | Variable \ MD package | GROMACS                  | NAMD                      | AMBER                  |
 |-----------------------|--------------------------|---------------------------|------------------------|
 | Fourier grid spacing  | fourierspacing (1.2)     | PMEGridSpacing  (1.5)     |                        |